University of Göttingen: "Great purge" of 1933

-In the 1930s, the university became a focal point for the Nazi crackdown on "Jewish physics", as represented by the work of Albert Einstein.
+In the 1930s, the university became a focal point for the Nazi crackdown on "Jewish physics" in favor of "German physics", as represented by the work of Albert Einstein.
 In what was later called the "great purge" of 1933, academics including Max Born, Victor Goldschmidt, James Franck, Eugene Wigner, Leó Szilárd, Edward Teller, Edmund Landau, Emmy Noether, and Richard Courant were expelled or fled.
 Most of them fled Nazi Germany for places like the United States, Canada, and the United Kingdom.
 Following the great purge, in 1934 David Hilbert, by then a symbol of German mathematics, was dining with Bernhard Rust, the Nazi minister of education.
-Rust asked, “How is mathematics at Göttingen, now that it is free from the Jewish influence?”
-Hilbert replied, “There is no mathematics in Göttingen anymore.”
+Rust asked, "How is mathematics at Göttingen, now that it is free from the Jewish influence?"
+Hilbert replied, "There is no mathematics in Göttingen anymore."

-Renovation after War
+Renovation after WWII

 After World War II, the University of Göttingen was the first university in the western Zones to be re-opened under British control in 1945.
+Göttingen's history of affiliation with numerous celebrities continued: Jürgen Habermas, a famous German philosopher and sociologist, pursued his study in Göttingen.
+Later, Richard von Weizsäcker, a late President of Germany, earned his doctorate in law here.
+Gerhard Schröder, a former Chancellor of Germany, also graduated from the Faculty of Law in Göttingen.
+Ursula von der Leyen, President of the European Commission, studied economics in Göttingen, where she met her husband Heiko von der Leyen.